-BHSQ aims to action and resolve all stages of the investigation within 30 working days of receipt of the allegation.
+BHSQ aims to action and resolve the investigation within 30 working days of receipt of the allegation.
 Please note that in some cases the investigation may take longer; for example, if a centre visit is required, or other parties are involved.
 In such instances, BHSQ will advise all parties concerned of the likely revised timescale.

-The fundamental principle of all investigations is to conduct them in a fair, reasonable and legal manner, ensuring that all relevant evidence is considered without bias.
+The fundamental principle of investigations is to conduct them in a fair, reasonable and legal manner, ensuring that relevant evidence is considered without bias.
 In doing so, investigations will be based around the following broad objectives:

-- To establish the facts relating to allegations/complaints in order to determine whether any irregularities have occurred. - To identify the cause of the irregularities. - To establish those involved in the irregularities. - To establish the scale of the irregularities. - To evaluate any action already taken by the centre. - To determine whether remedial action is required to reduce the risk to current registered learners and to preserve the integrity of the qualification. - To ascertain whether any action is required in respect of certificates already issued. - To obtain clear evidence to support any sanctions to be applied to the centre, and/or to members of staff, in accordance with the sanctions policy. - To identify any adverse patterns or trends.
+- To establish the facts in order to determine whether malpractice or maladministration have occurred. - To identify the cause. - To establish those involved. - To establish the scale. - To evaluate any action taken by the centre. - To determine whether remedial action is required to reduce the risk to current registered learners and to preserve the integrity of the qualification. - To ascertain whether any action is required in respect of certificates already issued. - To obtain clear evidence to support any sanctions to be applied to the centre, and/or to members of staff, in accordance with the sanctions policy. - To identify any adverse patterns or trends.